The Queen of Soul Aretha Franklin Dies at Age 76

 Franklin recorded a gospel album when she was just 14 and four years later signed with Columbia Records, where she produced eight albums and reached international success with hit songs like “Rock-a-Bye Your Baby with a Dixie Melody.”
 Franklin later moved to Atlantic Records, where the hits started pouring out of her.
 “Respect,” written by Otis Redding, lit up charts in 1967 and became an anthem.
 Her hits over the following three years included “Chain of Fools”, “Natural Woman” and “Think.”

-Franklin’s contributions to music and pop culture received several honors throughout her life.
+Franklin’s contributions to music and pop culture received many honors throughout her life.
 She won a total of 18 Grammy awards; the first in 1967 for “Respect.”
 Franklin was later honored with a Grammys Legend Award in 1991 and a Lifetime Achievement Award in 1994.
 In 2014, Franklin reached a new milestone by becoming the first woman to have her 100th hit on Billboard’s Hot R&B/Hip-Hop Songs Chart with “Rolling in the Deep (The Aretha Version).”

 In a career spanning more than 50 years, Franklin’s performances marked certain pivotal moments in U.S. history.
 A longtime family friend of Martin Luther King Jr., she sang “Precious Lord” at the civil rights leader’s memorial service.
 She performed “America (My Country ‘Tis of Thee)” at former President Barack Obama’s inauguration.
 And she brought Obama (and much of the audience) to tears six years later when she surprised Kennedy Center honoree Carole King with “Natural Woman” in 2015 — a rendition that memorably ended with a belting Franklin tossing her fur coat to the stage.